Tigger-oN/app.sh/README.md

     r | u | reinstall | update :
                     For ports already installed.
 Reinstall / update the requested port(s).
-    s | showconf  : Show the configuration options for a port only.
+    R | Reinstall : Search for a group of installed ports and reinstall them. s | showconf  : Show the configuration options for a port only.
+    U | Update    : Search for a group of superseded ports and update them.

 Port name is the "base name" of the port.
 Do not included the current version or the new version numbers.
 For example, to update vim to the latest version (assuming already installed):

     app.sh r vim

+Reinstall and Update (capital R/U) will search for and list all ports based on a matched part of a port name.
+Helpful for updating a group of ports without the need to type the entire list.
+Reinstall will search the installed list of ports.
+Update will only look at superseded ports.
+You can search on more than one term.